codeswot/sentMortem/TOOLS.md

   - Seamless integration with other AWS services, such as API Gateway for creating RESTful APIs.

 ### Node.js
 - Purpose: Node.js is a JavaScript runtime environment that allows server-side execution of JavaScript code.
-It provides a powerful and scalable backend platform for SentMoterm.
+It provides a powerful and scalable backend platform for SentMotem.
 - Benefits:
   - JavaScript-based, enabling developers to use a consistent language across the entire tech stack.
   - Rich ecosystem of libraries and frameworks for efficient backend development.